vlongle/learning-hive/README.md

 ## TODO:
 - [x] Only FedAvg on modules (and not task-specific structures)
 - [] implement FedAvg with momentum (see Flower module)
-- [] Keep the encoder fixed during the retrainining stuff.
-Use one encoder for everything!
-- [] might even keep the decoder fixed?
 - [] check ray.put to see if we need deepcopy
 - [] use fixed projections across all agents but still random across tasks?